efemar/friend-finder/README.md

 ## How the app is organized

-Users can click on the deployed link and will be taken to the home page with a "Go to Survey" button will be displayed.
+Users can click on the deployed link and they will be taken to the home page where a "Go to Survey" button will be displayed.

 The second page is a survey page with 10 multiple choice questions to be answered to find out how compatible the user is when compared to previous app users.